 - 5. (E).
 Following the "like dissolves like" rule (review solubility in Chapter 10 for more details), alcohols should be the most soluble in water among the compounds on this list because they have the same intermolecular forces as water.
-Octanol's long nonpolar hydrocarbon chain, however, balances out the polar end of the molecule to some extent, making methanol the more soluble alcohol. - 6. (a) CH3CH2COCH3.
-2-Pentanone is a five-carbon ketone, with the double-bonded oxygen on the second carbon.
-This means it has a condensed structural formula of CH3CH2COCH3. - (b) Translate the condensed structural formula into a complete structural drawing, giving you bit like reading up on the history of skydiving from the confines of an armchair in your basement.
+Octanol's long nonpolar hydrocarbon chain, however, balances out the polar end of the molecule to some extent, making methanol the more soluble alcohol. - 6. (a) CH3CH2CH2COCH3 2-Pentanone is a five-carbon ketone, with the double-bonded oxygen on the second carbon.
+This means it has a condensed structural formula of CH3CH2CH2COCH3.

+(b) Translate the condensed structural formula into a complete structural drawing, giving you tudying chemistry without spending time in a lab is a bit like reading up on the history of skydiving from the confines of an armchair in your basement.
 Something is missing from the experience.
 For this reason, AP chemistry courses include extensive labwork as part of the standard curriculum.
 Although the specific experiments may vary from one high school course to another, they all conform to the same set of guidelines and principles, and most of them are drawn from an official set of recommended experiments put forth by the AP chemistry Powers That Be.
 In this part, we give you a brief review of common laboratory equipment and techniques, and a complete survey of the Official List of AP chemistry experiments.